-Patricia Bravo rejoined the LAYC in 2015 as the interim Chief Operating Officer where she is responsible for providing leadership and supervision to a program staff of nearly 200 through a team of seven program directors.
-Previously, she had been working as a consultant for foundations and nonprofits across the country in the areas of Youth Development and Nonprofit Management.
-Patricia was a part of the LAYC family earlier in her career as the Founding Executive Director of the LAYC’s YouthBuild Public Charter School and the Director of the LAYC Youth Opportunities and YouthBuild programs.
-She has also worked as an appointee of the Clinton Administration at the Administration for Children and Families, and as an organizer and advocate for low-income children and families at the Children’s Defense Fund.
-She has a Master’s Degree in Public Policy from the Kennedy School of Government at Harvard University and an undergraduate degree from the University of Nebraska.
+Patricia Bravo rejoined LAYC in 2015 as the Chief Operating Officer who provides leadership and supervision to a program staff of nearly 200 through a team of department directors.
+Previously, she worked as a consultant for foundations and nonprofits across the country in the areas of youth development and nonprofit management.
+Patricia was a part of the LAYC family earlier in her career as the founding executive director of LAYC’s YouthBuild Public Charter School and the director of the LAYC Youth Opportunities and YouthBuild programs.
+She has also worked as an appointee of the Clinton Administration at the Administration for Children and Families and as an organizer and advocate for low-income children and families at the Children’s Defense Fund.
+She has a master’s degree in public policy from the Kennedy School of Government at Harvard University and an undergraduate degree from the University of Nebraska.

-Susana Martinez, LICSW, became the National Director of the Promotor Pathway® in 2016.
-She is responsible for the national expansion of the Latin American Youth Center’s Promotor Pathway®, an intensive case management model for disconnected and disengaged youth.
-Susana was a key member of the LAYC team that first developed the Promotor Pathway®, and served as Director during the external evaluation of the model as part of the Social Innovation Fund investment.
-Prior to her work with the Pathway, Susana launched the Teen Bridge Program, LAYC’s first congregate care facility for young girls in the foster care system.
-Susana is a Licensed Independent Clinical Social Worker who has worked with Latino communities in Texas and Washington, DC, and has expertise in providing clinical and case management services to immigrant families, victims of domestic violence, and youth and families within the child abuse and neglect system.
-In addition, she has been a lead trainer and writer for the LAYC’s Positive Youth Development curriculum.
-Susana has presented research and best practices at various national conferences and has over 15 years of experience in the field of youth development and program management.
-Susana received her Bachelor’s in Psychology from Georgetown University and her Master of Science in Social Work from the University of Texas at Austin.
+Susana Martinez became LAYC’s national director of the Promotor Pathway® in 2016 and the chief strategy officer in 2017.
+She is responsible for the national expansion of LAYC’s Promotor Pathway, an intensive case management model for disconnected and disengaged youth.
+Susana was a key member of the LAYC team that first developed the Pathway, and she served as director during the external evaluation of the model as part of the Social Innovation Fund investment.
+Susana is a licensed independent clinical social worker (LICSW) who has worked with Latino communities in Texas and Washington, DC, and has expertise in providing clinical and case management services to immigrant families, victims of domestic violence, and youth and families within the child abuse and neglect system.
+In addition, she has been a lead trainer and writer for LAYC’s positive youth development curriculum.
+Susana has over 15 years of experience in the fields of youth development and program management.
+Susana received her bachelor’s in psychology from Georgetown University and her Master of Social Work degree from the University of Texas at Austin.